 Triad, a subsidiary of James River Coal Co., obtained the required Surface Mining Control and Reclamation Act permits from the state of Indiana for its mining operations, but never obtained the required CWA permit for the site, despite the fact that its surface mining operation involved excavating coal seams located directly below stream beds, according to the EPA.

-Under the settlement, Triad must restore 34,906 linear feet of streams and enhance 4,330 linear feet of stream bed to address and mitigate impacts to stream beds caused by its mining activities.
+Under the settlement, Triad must restore 34,906 linear ft of streams and enhance 4,330 linear ft of stream bed to address and mitigate impacts to stream beds caused by its mining activities.
 Triad will also create and maintain 66 acres of forested buffer areas and nine acres of forested wetland to protect the restored streams.
 The proposed settlement, lodged in the U.S. District Court for the Southern District of Indiana, is subject to a 30-day comment period and final court approval.